Behzadsharafi/FakeOS/README.md

 ## Features

--You can have a taste of good old Windows XP's UI again!
+- You can have a taste of good old Windows XP's UI again!
--There are 3 apps on the desktop that you can choose from including notepad, gmail (not functional), and photos app.
+- There are 3 apps on the desktop that you can choose from including notepad, gmail (not functional), and photos app.
--When you open the apps you can drag them by clicking on the top ribbon.
+- When you open the apps you can drag them by clicking on the top ribbon.

 ## Future Goals

-- Keep adding functionalities to the apps and adding more apps to choose from.
+- Adding more functionalities to the apps.
+- Adding a calculator app.